dovecot/documentation/source/developer_manual/design/memory.rst

 Initial memory pool sizes are often optimized in Dovecot to be set large enough that in most situations the pool doesn't need to be grown.
-To make this easier, when Dovecot is configured with --enable-devel-checks, it logs a warning each time a memory pool is grown.
-The initial pool size shouldn't of course be made too large, so usually I just pick some small initial guessed value and later if I get too many "growing memory pool" warnings I start growing the pool sizes.
-Sometimes there's just no good way to set the initial pool size and avoid the warnings, in that situation you can prefix the pool's name with MEMPOOL_GROWING and it doesn't log warnings.
+To make this easier, when Dovecot is configured with ``--enable-devel-checks``, it logs a warning each time a memory pool is grown.
+The initial pool size shouldn't of course be made too large, so usually it's best to just pick some small initial guessed size and if there are too many "growing memory pool" warnings start growing the pool sizes.
+Sometimes there's just no good way to set the initial pool size and avoid the warnings, in that situation you can prefix the pool's name with ``MEMPOOL_GROWING`` which prevents logging warnings about the pool.

-Alloconly-pools are commonly used for an object that builds its state from many memory allocations, but doesn't change (much of) its state.
+Alloconly-pools are commonly used for an object that builds its state from many memory allocations, but doesn't modify (much of) its state.
-It's a lot easier when you can do a lot of small memory allocations and when destroying the object you'll just free the memory pool.
+It's a lot easier when you can do a lot of small memory allocations and in object destroy you simply free the memory pool.

 Data Stack
 ----------